Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

 For a list of designated entrances to buildings, see Screening Locations.
 These entrances will be unlocked 30 minutes prior to the first class of the day.
 Please be aware that all other entrances will be locked.

 Everyone on campus must wear a proper face mask when in proximity to others.
 Masks are helpful in reducing viral spread because they capture larger respiratory droplets and keep fine or even aerosol (lighter, smaller) virus particles from spreading by reducing the distance exhaled breaths, coughs, or sneezes travel.
+(Note that face shields alone are not an adequate replacement for face masks.)
 See how to properly wear a face mask.

 - You are encouraged to bring your own proper face mask, if you have one.